You are listening to the Sean Hannity Radio Show Podcast.

 Just go to this website.

-Use my name Hannity when you check out, you save 40 bucks.
+Use my name, Hannity, when you check out.

-And of course, nobody can guarantee every protection against every cyber threat, but Norton Carr is the best.
+And of course, nobody can guarantee every protection against every cyber threat, but Norton Core is the best.

-And they're gonna help protect you against these cyber criminals that can hack into your home network and access all that personal data.
+And they're going to help protect you against these cyber criminals that can hack into your home network and access all that personal data.

-The gobby one, Katie Hopkins is blowing up the radio show.
+Katie Hopkins is blowing up the radio show again.

 We'll continue.